 Unique Value Proposition

 Figure 5: UCD Structure

-Nielson’s Heuristic Evaluation
+3.4 Nielson’s Heuristic Evaluation

 Unlike the other usability testing methods that count on users to test the product, heuristic evaluation instead relies on experienced evaluators.
 This method requires an expert of the system to review the product on predefined characteristics, identifying the common usability issues found in the design.

 Largely used due to how inexpensive the technique is, Heuristic Evaluation can be used to obtain useful feedback in the early stages of development.
 This model will be used to complement other usability testing methodologies, with no requirements for advanced planning necessary.